 As you plan the rest of your Cuban trip, don’t forget to check out these tips on how to prepare for Cuba in our post Cuba Budget Travel Guide & Information.

-***The Final Word – Old Havana is unlike anywhere else in the world.
+*** The Final Word – Old Havana is unlike anywhere else in the world.
 However, don’t put too much pressure on visiting every attraction.
-Do enjoy the architecture and local culture.***
+Just enjoy the architecture and local culture on a Havana walking tour! ***

 What attractions did you find were worth the entrance fee in Old Havana?